• About me

 This one is so gorgeous I think I might like it even more than the traditional one.

-The only place I could find the Palestinian one was here and it is expensive.
-But keep an eye open on eBay or etsy.
+The only place I could find the Palestinian one was here and your purchase helps support women in the Middle East.

 Unusual Nativities

-I have a number of unusual nativities and here are some of my favorite!
+I have a number of unusual nativities and here are some of my favorites!

-I have been enamored with the jet black nativity sets I have seen.
-I really, really wanted one, so I took to my favorite place to find unusual things….Ebay!
-This gorgeous set weight over 30 pounds and cost a ton to ship, but I grin every time I put it out.
+I have been enamored with the jet-black nativity sets I have seen.
+I really, really wanted one, so I took to my favorite place to find unusual things…Ebay!
+This gorgeous set weighs over 30 pounds and costs a ton to ship, but I grin every time I put it out.

 It is made of soap stone, and can break if handled roughly.
 (When my youngest was 3 he wouldn’t leave the cow alone.)
 It is a gorgeous piece and we display it on a platter from Amman, Jordan.